JorianWoltjer/BattleTravelPlugin/README.md

 Made for the Battle of Travel series on the [Gamende Ginger](https://www.youtube.com/channel/UCA05F236HZuPYrCMZlzbkgQ) YouTube channel (a friend of mine).
 You can watch the plugin in action in the [Battle of Travel playlist](https://www.youtube.com/playlist?list=PLWfVxOe8YouRxj8sdQTtphrj6urjrT0Qe) on YouTube.

+## Copyright

+**When using this plugin in ANY public video, credit this repository or the [Gamende Ginger](https://www.youtube.com/channel/UCA05F236HZuPYrCMZlzbkgQ) YouTube channel.
+On a YouTube video this could be as simple as putting a link in the description.**

 ## Features

 **Commands**